Morocco wildlife landscape across mountains and national parks

 From Atlantic coast to Sahara desert, from Atlas mountains to Mediterranean shore -- Morocco's diverse geography creates extraordinary wildlife diversity at the crossroads of European, African, and desert ecosystems.

-Morocco occupies a position of extraordinary ecological significance.
-Its geography spans Atlantic coastline, Mediterranean shore, the High Atlas mountains (reaching over 4,000 metres), vast cedar forests, and the western edge of the Sahara.
-This range of habitats -- compressed into a country the size of California -- creates a meeting point between European, African, and desert ecosystems that supports wildlife diversity far exceeding what most visitors expect.
+Morocco occupies a position of real ecological significance.
+Its geography spans Atlantic coastline, Mediterranean shore, the High Atlas mountains (reaching over 4,000 metres), large cedar forests, and the western edge of the Sahara.
+This range of habitats creates a meeting point between Mediterranean, African, and desert ecosystems that supports more wildlife variety than many visitors expect.

-The country is home to the only wild primate population in Africa outside the sub-Saharan belt, one of the world's last colonies of the critically endangered Bald Ibis, desert-adapted mammals found nowhere else in North Africa, and a position on the planet's busiest raptor migration flyway.
-For birdwatchers in particular, Morocco is one of the most rewarding destinations on the African continent.
+The country is home to the only wild primate living in Africa north of the Sahara, the largest surviving wild population of the endangered Northern Bald Ibis, desert-adapted species at the edge of their range, and a position close to one of the planet's busiest raptor migration flyways across the Strait of Gibraltar.
+For birdwatchers in particular, Morocco is one of the more rewarding destinations in the region.
+As with all wild-animal travel, patience matters and no encounter can be promised in advance.

 Mammals